rodabt/vduckdb/README.md

 # vduckdb 0.6.5

-A V wrapper for duckdb.
+A V wrapper for duckvdb.
 This library is now in beta and should be safe to use in most scenarios.
-Should work on Linux, Windows and MacOS with V version 0.4.x
+Should work on Linux, Windows and MacOS with V version 0.4.x.
+It requires the library version (`libduckdb*`) of DuckDB (see `https://github.com/duckdb/duckdb/releases`)

-## DuckDB Libraries installation
+## DuckDB library installation

-- Download latest DuckDB libraries (`libduckdb*.zip`) for your OS from `https://github.com/duckdb/duckdb/releases` to `./thirdparty` in your current directory, or to a directory of your choice if you will use `LIBDUCKDB_DIR` env variable (see Usage)
+- Download the latest DuckDB (`libduckdb*.zip`) for your OS from `https://github.com/duckdb/duckdb/releases` and unzip the archive
-- Make sure libraries are named `libduck*` (i.e. `libduckdb.so, libduckdb.dll, libduckdb.dylib`).
-Check the `update-libs.sh` script as a guideline.
+- Pick the `.so` (Linux), `.dll` (Windows), or `.dylib` (OS X) file and rename it to `libduckvdb.so`, `libduckvdb.dll`, or `libduckvdb.dylib` accordingly
+- Copy or move the file to the root directory where your V code is, or to a subdirectory called `thirdparty` or set a global variable called `LIBDUDCKDB_DIR`

 ## vduckdb installation